Skip to content

 The configuration and database is now migrated to the new host.

-If all goes well, you can restart services using following instructions.
+If all goes well, restart services using following instructions.

 Additional steps to build or rebuild a cluster

-If you want to build or rebuild a cluster, you need to follow instructions in Cluster setup section.
+To build a new cluster or rebuild an existing cluster, follow instructions in Cluster setup section.

-If your previous installation was a cluster, some steps may not be necessary to do.
-Your export archive will contain your previous cluster.conf file.
+If the previous installation was a cluster, some steps may not be required.
+The export archive will contain the previous cluster.conf file.

 Upgrading from a version prior to X.Y.Z